 Selling a house

-While selling freehold or leasehold residential property, there are a number of legal processes involved including contracts, agreements, mortgages.
+When selling freehold or leasehold residential property, there are a number of legal processes involved including the drafting of contracts and, agreements, and negotiating mortgages.
 These require professional assistance from someone who knows how to deal with these things effectively, such as a property solicitor.

-Our conveyancing team are experienced professionals who help sellers with their legal requirements from start to finish, helping to make the process as smooth as possible during what can be a stressful time for buyers and sellers.
+Our conveyancing team are experienced professionals who help sellers with their legal requirements from start to finish, helping to make the process as smooth as possible during what can be a stressful time for buyers and sellers alike.

 Legal fees to sell your house